nyu-devops-sp22/promotions/README.md

 ### Get Promotion

 To get a specific promotion, for example, the promotion with id equal to 2, we can use the `GET` HTTP method with the url `http://localhost:8000/promotions/2`.
-In this case, the response would be a json object like:
+In this case, the response would be a JSON object like:

 ```
 {